-Regularly looking after the grandchildren?
-You're not alone.
 The amount of childcare grandparents provide for their families has risen sharply over the last decade.
-Whichever measure you take - number of children looked after by grandparents, hours put in, or value to the economy - the trend is sharply upwards, and grandparents are now estimated to be saving Britain £17bn in childcare.
+Whichever measure you take - number of children looked after by grandparents, hours put in, or value to the economy - the trend is sharply upwards, and grandparents are now estimated to be providing Britain with £22.5 billion in childcare.

 If you find yourself in the position of being asked to help out with childcare, here are some important things you should consider.